davidpalacin/proyectoSemana4/README.md

         git clone https://github.com/davidpalacin/proyectoSemana4.git

-- To install all the dependencies:
+- Install all the dependencies:

         npm install

+- Run server:

+        npm run start

 - You are ready to use API URLs, example with axios: (This example returns all the clients in database).